BotanicalAmy/retirement-simulator/README.md

 to have a data science application capable of visualizing various retirement options.
 Specifically, the financial planners benefited from a retirement simulation model that visualized the effect of nervous investors, those who pull out of the stock market during a down year.

 As an analyst and math enthusiast, I enjoyed applying sequences and probability theory into the methods used for this data application.
-I have a passion for integrating my experience in front end development and UX design into data science applications.
-Math is the language of problem solving,  and my creative and artistic skills serve as a transator for analytical methods.
+For this particular project, I enjoyed integrating my experience in front end development and UX design to create an interactive data solution fro retirement investing.
+Math is the language of problem solving and art is the creative tool for bringing analytical solutions into action.

 I hope you enjoyed this project.
 For developers hoping to learn more, visit my website for tips on how to [get started with Streamlit](https://denverdatadesign.com/).